TedHusted/awake/awake.md/awake.md

 	As they were leaving, Frederico says, “You know a lot of cars have test mode now too.”

-	“What do you mean?” asks Tate, “That sounds dangerous.”
+	“What do you mean?” asks Tate, “Since when?
+That sounds dangerous.”

 	“There are protections.
 You need to plug a special dongle into the car, but then you can program an app on your phone to control a self-driving car the same way we controlled the wheelchair.”